mkidson/mkidson_obsidian_vault/MSc/MSc Kanban.md

 - [ ] [[Details on neutron energies in space]]
 - [ ] [[Read up on Bonner sphere systems]]
 - [ ] What is "radiationless internal conversion" from pg 224/225 of Knoll.
 Doesn't that mean a kind of energy loss?
+- [ ] Should SAIP Proceedings only talk about 1-16 MeV, as we don't have response functions up to 20 MeV?

 ## In Progress